pxslip/db-studio/directus/readme.md

 ## Updating

-To update an existing Directus project, navigate to your project directory and run:
+To update an existing d9 project, navigate to your project directory and run:

 ```
 npm update